gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/Final CSCI 572 Exam Summary.md

 * Levenshtein Algorithm: DP, time--O(mn), space--O(nm), Backtrace--O(n+m)
 * Weighted Edit Distance: why? –spell correction: some letters are more likely to be mistyped than others

+## 6. Clustering

+### What's Clustering?

+* Clustering: the process of grouping a set of objects into classes of similar objects
+* Clustering is the most common form of unsupervised learning(learning from raw data, as opposed to supervised learning where a classification of examples is given)

+### Reason for Search Engines cluster documents

+* For improving recall in search applications
+* For speeding up vector space retrieval
+* Cleaner user interface
+* Automatic thesaurus generation by clustering related terms

+  Ps: Yippy.com emphsizes clusters of results;

+​       Yahoo!
+Hierarchy isn’t clustering but is the kind of output you want from clustering

+### What is a Good clustering?

+* Internal criteria : A good clustering will produce high quality clusters in which:

+   –the intra-class (that is, intra-cluster) similarity is high

+   –the inter-class similarity is low

+### Three Criteria of Adequacy for clustering methods

+* produced clustering is stable even under significant growth
+* The method is stable in the sense that small errors in the description of objects lead to small changes in the clustering
+* The method is independent of the initial ordering of the objects

+### Classification VS Clustering

+* Classification is supervised learning( given a set of predefined classes and want to know which class a new object belongs to) and clustering is unsupervised learning(tries to group a set of objects and find whether there is some relationship between the objects)

+  –Clustering requires a. an algorithm, b. a similarity measure, and c. a number of clusters

+  –classification has each document labeled in a class and an algorithm that assigns new documents to one of the classes

+### Hard vs Soft Clustering

+* Hard clustering: Each document belongs to exactly one cluster
+* Soft clustering: A document can belong to more than one cluster

+### What definition of Similarity/Distance Will Be Used

+Cosine similarity or Euclidean distance

+### Clustering Algorithms

+* Partitioning Based Algorithms: divide a set of N items into K clusters (top-down)
+* Hierarchica：agglomerative and divisivel

+### K-Means  Clustering Algorithm

+* What is that?

+  - Choose k random data items out of the n items; call these items the means; they designate the prototype or name of the cluster

+  - Refine it iteratively
+    - Associate each of the n-k items with one of the k clusters choosing the cluster  that it is nearest to;

+* Optimal K-Means Clustering is NP-hard

+* A Popular Version of the  K-Means Clustering Algorithm has two steps:

+   - Assignment step: Assign each observation to the cluster whose mean yields the least within-cluster

+     sum of squares.

+   - update step: Calculate the new means to be the centroids of the observations in the new clusters.

+* Time Complexity: •O(iknm), m is the size of the vector, n is the number of vectors (items), k is the number of clusters, i depends upon convergence

+### Hierarchical Clustering Algorithms
+* Hierarchical Agglomerative Clustering Algorithm - a Bottom Up Approach

+  –1.
+Place each of N documents into a class of its own.

+  –2.
+Compute all pairwise document-document similarity coefficients --- Total of N(N-1)/2 coefficients

+  –3.
+Form a new cluster by combining the most similar pair of current clusters i and j

+  –4.Repeat step 3 if the number of clusters left is great than 1.

+* Divisive Clustering Algorithm

+### The methods to compute the distance between two clusters

+Ps: the Centroid of a cluster is the component-wise average of the vectors in a cluster, which is itself a vector

+1.Center of Gravity: clusters whose centroids are the most cosine similar

+2.Average Link: average distance between pairs of elements

+3.Single Link: distance of the most cosine similar

+4.Complete Link: distance of the furthest points, the least cosine similar

+### Dendrogram

+* A dendrogram is a tree diagram frequently used to illustrate the arrangement of the clusters produced by hierarchical clustering

+### Two ways to label clusters

+* Show titles of typical documents
+* show words/phrases proominent in cluster

+### Ways to evaluate Clustering algorithm(from best to weakest)

+* Purely quantitative measures > •Ground “truth” comparison > user inspection > anecdotal

+### Purity and Rand Index

+* Purity Measure - accuracy is measured by the number of correctly assigned documents divided by the total number of documents;

+* The Rand index (RI) measures the percentage of decisions that are correct. 计算还没看